Communicating strategies and needs

 CS and NThere are a variety of ways in which we communicate with students’ individual needs and specific differentiated required to their subject teachers.
 At Cheam High School this is through:

-The SEN Mark book
+The SEND Mark book

 Pupil Passports